 This edition of Shy Talk brings details about our 2014 Reunion at Hotel Sheraton, Blackpool.
 If you want to

 keep up to date with what's going on with Noah's Arc you can do so by clicking on the image to the left.

 Have a read of our Shy Talk Newsletter (you'll need Adobe Reader for PDF files).

-The name of 'Shy Talk' was the suggestion of my late good friend, Don Davies (ex Regimental Band, ex Provost), to whom its production each year is dedicated.
+'Shy Talk' was suggested by my late good friend, Don Davies, to whom its production each year is dedicated.
 Bob_H

 A discussion on our Forum supports the dedication of a new memorial to all who served in the 14th/20th King's Hussars.

 We've teamed up with 'Easyfundraising' in an attempt to boost our bank balance ahead of preparations for next year's reunion.
 To take part all you have to do is visit our cause, sign up, and do your online shopping.